emdete/log4logging/README.md

 log for logging
 ==

-this is a *WORKS FOR ME* project [tm]. i created it to solve an issue i had with a single project. to use it for other projects some additions may be necessary.
+this is a *WORKS FOR ME™* project. i created it to solve an issue i had with a single project. to use it for other projects some additions may be necessary. and as always: no guarantee, warranty, assurance or promises. it may burn down you house. everything is in you own responsibility, read the code, it's about 200 lines of java. no more.

 target
 --